ymuv1/QuantumOptics.jl/docs/source/bases.rst

 Bases
 =====

-The primary purpose of bases is to specify the dimension of the Hilbert space covered by them and to make sure that quantum objects which correspond to different bases can't be combined accidentally in an incorrect way.
+The primary purpose of bases in **Quantumoptics.jl** is to specify the dimension of the Hilbert space covered by them and to make sure that quantum objects which correspond to different bases can't be combined accidentally in an incorrect way.
 Many of the commonly used basis types like

 .. toctree::